AlexPoltak/vrs_cvicenie_3/README.md

 2. To set transformation(datum, coordinate grid system) use:

 > It is used in addrtkpointsdialog.
-There user can choose the datum that will be used.
-This method set that this datum(transformation) will be used
+There user can choose the datum.
+By this method this transformation(datum) will be set and then applied on RTK points, that will be loaded by  **loadRtkPoints** method.

     - `gridname` - name of cadastral coordinate grid
     - `geoidname` - name of geoid model